-- If the person is in a hospital or nursing home, then you do not need to call anyone or do anything until the medical professional confirms the death and permits you to take the next steps.
+- If the person is in a hospital or nursing home, then you don’t need to call anyone or do anything until the medical professional confirms the death and permits you to take the next steps.

 - If the person is somewhere that is NOT considered a medical facility, then call the first responder (911).
 They will take care of everything leading up to the confirmation of death.
-After this point, it depends upon if the cause of death is apparent or not.
-There may need to be additional legal processes or investigations.
+After this point, it depends upon if the cause of death is apparent.
+Additional legal processes or investigations may be required.
 You will have to wait until a medical examiner or coroner permits you to take the next steps.
-This protocol can be subject to change based on the municipality or state that the death takes place.
+The protocol can be subject to change based on the municipality or state where the death occurred.
 The aforementioned is the most common of procedures.

-In many instances, the funeral home may already be selected if there has been some pre-planning.
-If there has not been, then you will need to select one yourself based on what you believe the deceased’s wishes would be.
+If your loved one completed pre-planning activities, the funeral home may already be selected.
+If that’s not the case, then you’ll need to select one yourself based on what you believe your loved one would want.

-While location of the funeral home is certainly a consideration, keep in mind that your funeral director will be helping you in making many difficult decisions over the next few days to weeks.
-It is helpful to find a funeral director you are comfortable working with rather than just because of convenience or location.
+While location of the funeral home is certainly a consideration, keep in mind that your funeral director will be helping you through the difficult time.
+It’s in your best interest to choose a funeral director you are comfortable working with, rather than simply relying upon convenience or location.

 We’ve made it easy to send your email inquiries via our contact form.
 Delivered in minutes, your message will not sit in our Inbox for long.
 We guarantee to respond within one business day.Contact Us Today to Request a Quote

-The first thing that will occur during this phase of the consultation is gathering information to allow the funeral director to start a death certificate.
-The death certificate is an important document used by those who need to work with financial institutions, pensions, estates, and other matters on behalf of the deceased.
-After getting the required information, the funeral director will then forward it to the medical professional who will complete the medical portion of the death certificate prior to filing it with the local registrar.
+The first phase of the consultation includes gathering information for the funeral director to prepare a death certificate.
+The death certificate is an important document used by those who work with financial institutions, pensions, estates, and other matters on behalf of the deceased.
+After receiving the necessary information, the funeral director will then forward it to a medical professional who completes the medical portion of the death certificate.
+Then, it will be filed with the local registrar.